icopy-site/awesome/docs/awesome/awesome-ios.md

 *Oauth and Oauth2 libraries, social logins and captcha tools.*

 - [Heimdallr.swift](https://github.com/trivago/Heimdallr.swift) - Easy to use OAuth 2 library for iOS, written in Swift.
-- [OhMyAuth](https://github.com/hyperoslo/OhMyAuth) - Simple OAuth2 library with a support of multiple services.
-- [AuthenticationViewController](https://github.com/raulriera/AuthenticationViewController) - A simple to use, standard interface for authenticating to oauth 2.0 protected endpoints via SFSafariViewController.
+- [InstagramSimpleOAuth](https://github.com/rbaumbach/InstagramSimpleOAuth) - A quick and simple way to authenticate an Instagram user in your iPhone or iPad app.
+- [LinkedInSignIn](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn.
+- [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS- [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS
 - [OAuth2](https://github.com/p2/OAuth2) - OAuth2 framework for macOS and iOS, written in Swift.
-- [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS
-- [SimpleAuth](https://github.com/calebd/SimpleAuth) - Simple social authentication for iOS.
+- [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - (In)visible ReCaptcha for iOS.
-- [AlamofireOauth2](https://github.com/evermeer/AlamofireOauth2) - A swift implementation of OAuth2.
 - [SwiftyOAuth](https://github.com/delba/SwiftyOAuth) - A simple OAuth library for iOS with a built-in set of providers.
-- [Simplicity](https://github.com/SimplicityMobile/Simplicity) - A simple way to implement Facebook and Google login in your iOS and macOS apps.
-- [InstagramAuthViewController](https://github.com/Isuru-Nanayakkara/InstagramAuthViewController) - A ViewController for Instagram authentication.
-- [InstagramSimpleOAuth](https://github.com/rbaumbach/InstagramSimpleOAuth) - A quick and simple way to authenticate an Instagram user in your iPhone or iPad app.
-- [DropboxSimpleOAuth](https://github.com/rbaumbach/DropboxSimpleOAuth) - A quick and simple way to authenticate a Dropbox user in your iPhone or iPad app.
-- [BoxSimpleOAuth](https://github.com/rbaumbach/BoxSimpleOAuth) - A quick and simple way to authenticate a Box user in your iPhone or iPad app.
-- [InstagramLogin](https://github.com/AnderGoig/InstagramLogin) - A simple way to authenticate Instagram accounts on iOS.
-- [ReCaptcha](https://github.com/fjcaetano/ReCaptcha) - (In)visible ReCaptcha for iOS.
-- [LinkedInSignIn](https://github.com/serhii-londar/LinkedInSignIn) - Simple view controller to login and retrieve access token from LinkedIn.

 ## Blockchain

 *Tool for smart contract interactions.
 Bitcoin protocol implementations and Frameworks for interacting with cryptocurrencies.*

-- [Web3.swift](https://github.com/Boilertalk/Web3.swift) - Web3 library for interacting with the Ethereum blockchain.
-- [web3swift](https://github.com/BANKEX/web3swift) - Elegant Web3js functionality in Swift.
-Native ABI parsing and smart contract interactions.
+- [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
+It is an implementation of the Bitcoin SPV protocol written in swift.
+- [CoinpaprikaAPI](https://github.com/coinpaprika/coinpaprika-api-swift-client) - Coinpaprika API client with free & frequently updated market data from the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.
 - [EthereumKit](https://github.com/yuzushioh/EthereumKit) - EthereumKit is a free, open-source Swift framework for easily interacting with the Ethereum.
-- [BitcoinKit](https://github.com/yenom/BitcoinKit) - Bitcoin protocol toolkit for Swift, BitcoinKit implements Bitcoin protocol in Swift.
-It is an implementation of the Bitcoin SPV protocol written (almost) entirely in swift.
 - [EtherWalletKit](https://github.com/SteadyAction/EtherWalletKit) - Ethereum Wallet Toolkit for iOS - You can implement Ethereum wallet without a server and blockchain knowledge.
-- [CoinpaprikaAPI](https://github.com/coinpaprika/coinpaprika-api-swift-client) - Coinpaprika API client with free & frequently updated market data from the world of crypto: coin prices, volumes, market caps, ATHs, return rates and more.
-- [Bitcoin-Swift-Kit](https://github.com/horizontalsystems/bitcoin-kit-ios) - Full Bitcoin library written on Swift.
-Complete SPV wallet implementation for Bitcoin, Bitcoin Cash and Dash blockchains.
+- [Web3.swift](https://github.com/Boilertalk/Web3.swift) - Web3 library for interacting with the Ethereum blockchain.

 ## Bridging